 TZR: Bending Sheet Metal Fabrication Company

 At TZR, we specialize in sheet metal fabrication, offering custom solutions for your bending, cutting, and assembly needs.
 With over a decade of experience, we use advanced technology and skilled engineers to ensure every part meets your exact specifications.
-We have an in-house design and production team that can handle the design, prototyping, manufacturing, and finishing of the products.
-For any bending or cutting requirements, TZR offers reliable, cost-effective solutions that meet your project needs.
-Get in touch with us today, and let us help you turn your vision into reality with our sheet metal fabrication services.
+To support projects from the initial concept, our in-house ‘Design for Manufacturing (DfM)’ team, comprised of senior craftsmen, provides expert DFM analysis to handle the design, prototyping, manufacturing, and finishing of your products.